 - Fruit – Fruit is fun to eat, and provides some good nutrients, like antioxidants.
 We’ll make sure that all the fruit we eat is very ripe, as that is the easiest to digest.

 - Nuts and seeds – Nuts and seeds provide amino acids, minerals, and some beneficial fats.
 They’re great for snacking.
+It’s important to properly prepare them.

 - Legumes – Certain beans and legumes are allowed on the GAPS diet, if you want to include them.
 It’s up to personal preference and they’re certainly not required.
+They do need to be properly prepared.

 - Honey – This is the sweetener of choice on the GAPS diet.
-It should be raw and unfiltered, so that all of the beneficial nutrients are intact.
+It should be raw and unfiltered so that all of the beneficial nutrients are intact.

 Source is important

 Now that we’ve taken a look at what all we will eat on the GAPS diet, let’s talk about the different stages.
 We’ll begin with the introduction diet, where we will gradually add a few foods in at at a time.
-The speed that you progress through the introduction steps is very individual.
+The speed that people progress through the introduction steps is very individual.
 We’ll talk more about that in another episode.

 After the introduction diet, we will be on the full GAPS diet, where we can eat all of the allowed foods.
 This lasts for about two years.
 There are so many options, and it is really a very delicious way to eat!

-Once all of the healing has taken place, we will gradually transition off of the GAPS diet onto a nourishing traditions or Weston A. Price type diet, where no food groups are avoided, but special attention is paid to proper sourcing and quality and preparation.
+Once all of the healing has taken place, we will gradually transition off of the GAPS diet onto a Nourishing Traditions or Weston A. Price type diet, where no food groups are avoided, but special attention is paid to proper sourcing and quality and preparation.
 There is a certain way to make this transition, and we’ll cover that in depth.

 The next episodes in this series will be a bunch of recipes, where I show you exactly how to make all of the foods you’ll need for the GAPS introduction diet.
 Make sure you’re subscribed so you don’t miss those recipes!